Even if you went along with things at first. Abusers are very clever in the way they manipulate young people.

 Gangsline - provides help and support to young men and women involved in gang culture.

 You & Co youth programme - Coping with the effects of crime together

 Trafficking is where children and young people are tricked, forced or persuaded to leave their homes and are moved or transported and then exploited, forced to work or sold.

-It can happen to anyone – not just foreign children as is often thought.
+It can happen to anyone.
 You could only be taken next door or down the road – it’s still classed as trafficking.

 Need help or more information?